vitabaks/docs/docs/deployment/gcp.md

 **[autobase](https://github.com/vitabaks/autobase)** will automatically set up the following in Google Cloud:

-1. Virtual machine (with a dedicated data disk), with all cluster components installed and configured.
+1. GCP VM instances - a virtual machine (with a dedicated data disk), with all cluster components installed and configured.
 2. GCP Proxy Network Load Balancer to serve as the entry point for database connections.
 3. GCP Bucket, and configured backups using pgBackRest.